The Fleming Policy Centre

 Rob Hopkins, Founder of the Transition Towns movement

 This eloquently presented proposal merits very serious consideration by all political parties.
 There remains an undeniable gap between the current policy mix and what we actually need to do urgently both to reduce emissions of greenhouse gases and to avoid the potentially devastating consequences of declining fossil fuels.
 TEQs offer significant policy advantages in addressing both those pressing imperatives.

 Sir Jonathon Porritt, Founder Director, Forum for the Future

 Large-scale problems do not require large-scale solutions.
 They require small-scale solutions within a large-scale framework.

 David Fleming (1940-2010), Inventor of TEQs

-1. TEQs (Tradable Energy Quotas) is an electronic system for rationing energy, designed to be implemented at the national scale.
+1. TEQs (Tradable Energy Quotas) is an electronic system for fairly reducing consumption of carbon-intensive energy, at the national scale.

-2. There are two main reasons why such a scheme may be needed:
+2. There are two main reasons why this may be desirable:

 3. TEQs (pronounced “tex”) are measured in units.

 4. Every adult is given an equal free Entitlement of TEQs units each week.
 Other energy users (Government, industry etc.) bid for their units at a weekly Tender, or auction.